flash62au/EngineDriver_Home/docs/configuration/preferences.rst

   **Fit - Shrink/expand**

+  Using this option will cause the image to be:

+  * proportionally reduced in size in too big to fit the screen, such that the image fills the screen in at least one dimension
+  * proportionally increased in size in too small to fill the screen, such that the image fills the screen in at least one dimension

   **Fill - Crop one edge pair**

+  Using this option will cause the image to be:

+  * proportionally reduced in size in too big to fit the screen, such that the image will be cropped on either the top/bottom or the sides, so that the image fills the screen
+  * proportionally increased in size in too small to fill the screen, such that the image will be cropped on either the top/bottom or the sides, so that the image fills the screen

   **Center - No scaling**

+  Using this option will cause the image to be centered on the screen.
+It will not be either shrunk or expanded.

   **Fit - Shrink only**

+  Using this option will cause the image to be proportionally reduced in size in too big to fit the screen, such that the image fills the screen in at least one dimension.
+If it to smaller than the screen in both dimensions it will not be resized.

   **Fill - Distort if needed**

+  Using this option will cause the image to be forcibly:

+  * reduced in size in too big to fit the screen, distorting the image if needed to fill the entire screen in both dimensions
+  * increased in size in too small to fill the screen, distorting the image if needed to fill the entire screen in both dimensions

 Throttle Screen Action Bar Preferences
 --------------------------------------